dboyd42/help-desk/linux/mouse-cursor_and_keyboard-alt.md

 4. Verify the 'Alt' key functionality.

 ## Preventive Measures

+1. Don't drop laptop.
+2. Be weary of updates/upgrades and their affects on 3rd party services and programs, and desktop environment settings.

 By updating the Keyd service, the mouse malfunction should work from here on out.